 Accident Claims UK can help you, if you have been injured by a tractor.
 We can provide you with a skilled personal injury solicitor, who will push to make sure you get the maximum amount of compensation you deserve.
 So, to begin your claim, call us today for your free legal consultation.

 If you make a successful farming accident claim, how much compensation could you receive?
 You can use the table below to calculate how much compensation you could receive in general damages.
-General damages compensate you for physical or mental suffering.
+General damages compensate you for physical or mental suffering, as you could suffer psychological injuries as the result of such an accident.

 Please note, the table excludes special damages.
 (We’ll explain special damages in the section below.)